kuspia/Striver_SDE-shortnotes-/README.md

 };
 ```

-> You are taking `2N` space can you please not take it?
+> You are taking `2N` space can you please not take it? go through the code, now when we stand at some building what we want is min(leftMax, rightMax), so how this thing is guaranteed, this is because we always pick the smaller height buidling therefore among `leftMax` and `rightMax` by default automatically the smaller one is choosen.

 ```cpp
 class Solution {